-Iowa 136 constitutes a 98-mile highway in an L-shaped route south from U.S. 52 at Luxemburg to Wyoming and east from there to Oxford Junction and Clinton.
-The state route forms a multi-state route with Illinois 136 across the Mark Morris Memorial Bridge over the Mississppi River.
+Iowa 136 constitutes a 97.6-mile long highway in an L-shaped route south from U.S. 52 at Luxemburg to Wyoming and east from there to Oxford Junction and Clinton.
+Highway 64 forms a multi-state route with Illinois 136 across the Mark Morris Memorial Bridge over the Mississppi River.

 Iowa 136 Guides

 Opened in January 1975, the Mark Morris Memorial Bridge at Clinton replaced the Lyons-Fulton Bridge.
 The three-span, cantilever through truss bridge honors Mark Benton Morris (1893-1972), a civil engineer and 42-year employee of the Iowa State Highway Commission.
 As a member of the City of Clinton Bridge Commission from 1945 to 1972, he was a proponent for construction of a new bridge to replace the old Lyons-Fulton Bridge.1